-- (1) There shall be the following permanent committees of the Senate, viz: a Committee on Rules and a Committee on Finance.
+- (1) There shall be the following permanent committees of the Senate, viz: a Committee on Rules, and a Committee on Finance, and a Committee on Goal Setting.
 The Senate may authorize the establishment of ad hoc committees as it deems fit.
-No student other than a Senate Member may serve as a voting member of a committee of the Senate. - (2) The President of the Association shall appoint (with the approval of the Senate) five Senate Members to each committee, one of whom shall serve as chairperson.
-No appointments to committees of the Senate shall be made for longer than the life of the Senate. - (3) Each committee of the Senate may request the advisory service of a faculty member who will be allowed to vote.
-The Dean of Student Affairs & Enrollment Services is the advisor to all committees.
+No student other than a Senate Member may serve as a voting member of a committee of the Senate. - (2) The President of the Association shall appoint (with the approval of the Senate) five eight Senate Members to each committee Senators to each committee one of whom shall serve as chairperson.
+No appointments to committees of the Senate shall be made for longer than the life of the Senate.
+Senators will be spread out evenly amongst the committees. - (3) Each committee of the Senate may request the advisory service of a faculty member who will be allowed to vote.
+The Dean of Student Affairs & Enrollment Services Student Development and Activities Director is the advisor to all committees. - (4) The Committee on Rules shall initiate, draft and report on all proposed rules, resolutions and other substantive actions regarding: - (a) The recognition and regulation of campus student organizations.

-- (4) The Committee on Rules shall initiate, draft and report on all proposed rules, resolutions and other substantive actions regarding: - (a) The recognition and regulation of campus student organizations. - (b) The organization of the Association government under the Constitution. - (c) The forms of membership in the Association established pursuant to the Constitution. - (d) The qualifications for offices created pursuant to the Constitution. - (e) Amendments to the Constitution. - (f) Plebiscites of the Association. - (g) The election of officers under the Constitution and all other elective offices. - (h) The administration of elections. - (i) The initiative, referendum and recall provisions of the Constitution. - (j) Relations with the ultimate authority and the faculty of the College. - (k) The awards policy of the Association. - (1) Parliamentary procedure in the Senate. - (m) Nominations for appointments to Association offices. - (n) The general welfare of the Association. - (5) The Committee on Finance shall initiate, draft and report on all proposed rules, resolutions and other substantive actions regarding: - (a) The compensation of the President and other officers of the Association. - (b) The price and use of activity cards in the Association. - (c) Travel to and from student conferences and all other matters related to intercollegiate student conferences. - (d) Fund-raising projects of the Association and recognized campus student organizations. - (e) The securing of revenue for use by the Association. - (g) Concessions of the Association. - (h) Preparation and submission of the budget the Association at least one week prior to adoption. - (i) All other fiscal matters of the Association - (6) The President of the Association shall be an ex-officio member of all committees of the Senate, but may not serve as chairperson of a committee, or have voting privileges. - (7) The parliamentarian of the Association shall be an ex-officio member of the Committee on Rules and the treasurer of the Association shall be an ex-officio member of the Committee on Finance.
+- (b) The organization of the Association government under the Constitution. - (c) The forms of membership in the Association established pursuant to the Constitution. - (d) The qualifications for offices created pursuant to the Constitution. - (e) Amendments to the Constitution. - (f) Plebiscites of the Association. - (g) The election of officers under the Constitution and all other elective offices. - (h) The administration of elections. - (i) The initiative, referendum and recall provisions of the Constitution. - (j) Relations with the ultimate authority and the faculty of the College. - (k) The awards policy of the Association. - (1) Parliamentary procedure in the Senate. - (m) Nominations for appointments to Association offices. - (n) The general welfare of the Association. - (5) The Committee on Finance shall initiate, draft and report on all proposed rules, resolutions and other substantive actions regarding: - (a) The compensation of the President and other officers of the Association. - (b) The price and use of activity cards in the Association. - (b) Travel to and from student conferences and all other matters related to intercollegiate student conferences. - (c) Fund-raising projects of the Association and recognized campus student organizations. - (d) The securing of revenue for use by the Association. - (e) Concessions of the Association. - (f) Preparation and submission of the budget the Association at least one week prior to adoption. - (g) All other fiscal matters of the Association - (6) The Committee on Goal Setting shall report on all proposed goals, resolutions and other substantive action regarding: - (a) Updating the Senate on the status of the goal(s). - (b) Modification of the goals. - (c) Advocating for the goals. - (d) Holding people accountable for moving forward with the goals. - (e) Making sure goals are met at the of the year. - (67) The President of the Association shall be an ex-officio member of all committees of the Senate, but may not serve as chairperson of a committee, or have voting privileges. - (78) The parliamentarian of the Association shall be an ex-officio member of the Committee on Rules and the treasurer of the Association shall be an ex-officio member of the Committee on Finance, and the Vice President of the Association shall be an ex-officio member of the Committee on Goal Setting.